Get Help

 What Help We Provide

-If you live in northern El Paso County or the surrounding Tri-Lakes area and need help with food, housing, medical needs, or transportation, Tri-Lakes Cares is here for you.
-At Tri-Lakes Cares, our “Get Help” programs are designed to meet you where you are.
-We offer:
+If you live in northern El Paso County or the Tri-Lakes area and need support with food, housing, medical needs, or transportation, Tri-Lakes Cares is here to help.
+Our programs are designed to meet you where you are, offering compassionate support and practical resources when life gets tough.

 Food